BogdanFSD/ML5-Mildew-Detection/README.md

 1. *Hypothesis:* Leaves that are infected have marks compare to heathy ones
     - **Validation** Understand of how Powdery Mildew look like.

-2. *Hypothesis:* If image contains some part of leaf (image would contain tree instead of a leaf)
+2. *Hypothesis:* If image contains some part of leaf (image would contain entire tree instead of a leaf)
     - **Validation** Cut available dataset in different proportions and train model on it

 3. *Hypothesis:* Which activation functions is better perfomed at this model.
-Compare them.
     - **Validation** Each activation function is better for certain problem.
 Understand differences between them.
 Train same models with different activatoin functions